PostHog/posthog-foss/plugin-server/README.md

 1. Start a development instance of [PostHog](/PostHog/posthog) - [instructions
    here](https://posthog.com/docs/developing-locally).
-After all, this is the _PostHog_ Plugin Server, and it works in conjuction with the main server.
+After all, this is the _PostHog_ Plugin Server, and it works in conjunction with the main server.

 1. Make sure that the plugin server is configured correctly (see [Configuration](#Configuration)).
    The following settings need to be the same for the plugin server and the main server: